Honorary citizenship: Germany

-In Germany honorary citizenship is awarded by cities, towns and sometimes federal states.
+Within the Federal States, honorary citizenship (Ehrenbürgerschaft) is the highest distinction that can be awarded to an individual by a municipality.
+It is awarded by cities, towns, and sometimes federal states.
 The honorary citizenship is perpetual and persists after the death of the honoree, but can be revoked in exceptional cases by the council or parliament of the city, town, or state.
 In the case of war criminals, all such honours were taken away by "Article VIII, section II, letter i of the directive 38 of the Allied Control Council for Germany" on 12 October 1946.